Cooking On The Ranch

 Breakfast link sausage are routinely very small in diameter.
 Puff pastry dough is relatively thick.
 The end result ratio would be too much dough and too little sausage.

-• Make Ahead: The unbaked sliced rounds can be frozen for up to one month.
+• Make Ahead: Assemble recipe and the unbaked sliced rounds can be frozen for up to one month.
 Thaw before baking.

 • Traveling?
 If taking these to a party, Sausage Pigs In A Blanket work well served at room temperature.
 If you’re traveling with this appetizer, once baked, move them to a serving platter and cover, rather than glazing them while hot.
 Once at your location provide the chutney mustard mixture in a bowl, as a dipping sauce.

 • Got leftovers?
+Store any leftovers wrapped in foil, in the refrigerator for up to four days.
 Warm them up in a microwave in 15 second increments, or reheat in a 300 degree oven on a baking sheet until just warmed.
 Using an air-fryer will also work well.
 Just watch them close to cook until toasty.

 Recipe for Andouille Sausage Pigs In A Blanket

-Sausage pigs in a blanket are about to make you very popular.
+Sausage pigs in a blanket using puff pastry are about to make you very popular.
 So easy to eat, so easy to make, and a hit at any party.

 Make this easy pigs in blanket with sausage for holiday gatherings, football parties, back yard bbq gatherings or how about just for snacking.
 Even though this might be considered an adult pigs in a blanket, kids are going to love them too.

-And if you’re looking for more fun appetizer recipes, don’t miss my Appetizer Category, you’ll find tons of great recipes.
-Including the most popular appetizer recipe on my site for Pear and Blue Cheese Crostini.
+If you love easy party appetizers don’t miss my Appetizer Category.
+You’ll find tons of great recipes.
+Including my most crowd-pleasing appetizer recipe on my site for Oven Meatballs in BBQ Sauce.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.